canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

 track and will have no impact on the other contents you will encounter in the future.

-Depending on your application, you might also want to set a global preference at some point, such as saying that the final user will prefer english audio tracks for now on.

-Although `setAudioTrack` can be used for this use case - by just setting an english audio track every times the available audio tracks list change (we can know that through the `availableAudioTracksChange` event) - it is much more efficient and less cumbersome to use audio track preference APIs for that.
-Those will be described later in this tutorial, so stay with me!

 After manually setting a track through the `set...Track` methods, you will receive the corresponding `...TrackChange` event when the change is applied.